-Multiple Correspondence Analysis Based on the Indicator Matrix (Scripts) Publisher's description
+Multiple Correspondence Analysis Based on the Burt Matrix (Scripts) Publisher's description

-Statistic fundamentals of he Correspondence Analysis (CA) is presented in the CORRAN m-file you can find in this FEX author''s page
+Statistics fundamentals of the Correspondence Analysis (CA) is presented in the CORRAN and MCORRAN1 m-files you can find in this FEX author''s page.

-Statistic fundamentals of he Correspondence Analysis (CA) is presented in the CORRAN m-file you can find in this FEX author''s page.
-CA can be extended, a this m-file makes, to more than two categorical variables, called Multiple Correspondence Analysis (MCA).
+Statistics fundamentals of the Correspondence Analysis (CA) is presented in the CORRAN and MCORRAN1 m-files you can find in this FEX author''s page.
+CA can be extended to more than two categorical variables, called Multiple Correspondence Analysis (MCA).
 CA and MCA are graphical techniques for representing the information in a two-way or higher-order multiway contingency table.
 They contain the counts (frequencies) of items for a cross-classifications of the categorical variables (Rencher, 2000).

 Karl Pearson (1913) developed the antecedent of CA used by Procter&Gamble (Horst 1935).
 R.A.
 Fisher (1940) named the approach 'reciprocal averaging' because is reciprocally averages row and column percents in table data until they are reconciled.
 Since reciprocal averaging was inefficient, Europeans such as Mosaier (1946) and Benzecri (1969) related table data with computer programs for principal component (factor) analysis.
-Burt (1953) developed MCA (homogeneity analysis) of a binary indicator (or Burt) matrix.
+Burt (1953) developed MCA (homogeneity analysis) of a binary indicator.

-X - Data matrix=indicator matrix.
-Size: observations x categorical variables (>2).
+X - Data matrix=Burt matrix.
+Size: categorical variables x categorical variables (>2).

--Pair-wise Dimensions Plots.
+Pair-wise Dimensions Plots.
 For the vertical and horizonal lines we use the hline.m and vline.m files kindly published on FEX by Brandon Kuczenski [http://www.mathworks.com/matlabcentral/fileexchange/1039].
 For connecting lines to the originwe use the plot2org published on FEX by Jos [http://www.mathworks.com/matlabcentral/fileexchange/11337]

 System Requirements:MATLAB 7 (R14)